kdunn7/kdunn7.github.io/resume.md

 ## Selected Research and Industry Experiences

 `2017 - present`
-__PhD Candidate, Angular Scattering from Single Cells__, The Institute of Optics, University of Rochester, NY
+__PhD Candidate, Angular Scattering from Single Cells__, The Institute of Optics, University of Rochester, NY <br>
 - Measuring angularly resolved light scattering to size ensembles of organelles in single cells with a phase shifting interferometry-based microscope.
 - Designing and testing refractive index matching and digital processing methods to isolate organelle scattering